Torture investigation launched after 13 believed held captive in California home

 The parents were arrested and booked on charges of torture and child endangerment.
 They were being held at Robert Presley Detention Center.

+California records list David Turpin as the principal of the private Sandcastle Day School at the same address in Perris.
+Neither Turpin appears to have a criminal record.

+Neighbors told NBC Los Angeles that they knew the family had many children but that they weren't sure how many because "the kids didn't come out very often."

-Police said that many of the children appeared to be malnourished and that officers provided them with food and drinks "after they claimed to be starving."
+Police said that many of the victims seemed to be malnourished and that officers provided them with food and drinks "after they claimed to be starving."
 All 13 people were admitted to nearby hospitals for treatment.